Ohm-Rishabh/GPU-Programming/README.md

   i.
 Given a set of M cores and N tasks, as well as the time of execution T(i) and priorities, the turn-around time of each of the tasks is to be computed.

-  ii.
-Given a set of N trains and M classes, as well source, destination, capacity of each of the train, the task is to process B batches of requests, each containing R requests, where       all of them are passed as input.